 For example, it’s an additional $2.95 a month if you’d like coverage in every state, an extra $2.00 per month if you’d like to add your minor children to your plan, and if you’d like to add bail bond funding and expert witness fees it’s an extra $2.95 per month.

-But this last option is only available if you live in Texas, Oklahoma, or Pennsylvania.
+But this last option is not available in all states.

 Winner: US Law Shield